lupapiste/lein-nitpicker/README.md

 # lein-nitpicker

 A Leiningen plugin that enforces Lupapiste coding style:
-  * Tabulator, carriage return an non-ascii characters are not allowed
+  * tabulator, carriage return and non-ascii characters are not allowed (for cross platform development compatibility)
-  * JavaScript .js files must not contain console.log calls (which would break Internet Explorer)
+  * JavaScript files must not contain console.log calls (which would break Internet Explorer).

 ## Usage